rahul4694/sirProject/README.md

 ## Requirements

 - [Node and npm](http://nodejs.org)
-- MongoDB: Make sure you have your own local or remote MongoDB database URI configured in `/server/config/connections.js`
+- MongoDB: Make sure you have your own local or remote MongoDB database URI configured.

 ## Installation